 The technology that could shape the long-term future of CAHs is the use of artificial intelligence (AI) in EHRs and patient information.
 The more data from predictive analytics to AI allows for more informed, efficient and positively impactful decisions.

 Anna Turman: We are providing telehealth solutions because it is the right thing to do for our patients.
-But it’s not without its challenges.
-One significant challenge of telehealth, in some cases, is that it costs more to process the claim than the minimal amount of return for the claim.
+But it's not without its challenges.
+One significant challenge of telehealth, in some cases, is that it costs more to process the claim that the minimal amount of return for the claim.
 Reimbursement does not cover operational costs; therefore, we don’t bill patients as the originating site.
 CAHs are generally the originating site, because of provider recruitment challenges in rural America, especially specialty providers such as psychiatry.
 Utilizing telehealth as an originating site allows us to provide access to care closer to home.
 Even though payors do not cover the overhead of these services, it is the right thing to do for our patients and our community.

 One of the key advantages to our organization is the ability to utilize telehealth to provide services that we would not be able to provide otherwise.
 Keeping care close to home.
 We have our out of area nephrologist connect with our dialysis patients regularly through telehealth, preventing the provider or the patient to waste 4 hours on the road.
 It reduces costs but does not directly impact revenue.
 We have identified community health priorities such as behavioral and mental health as a high priority and the ability to allow telehealth to enable us to connect with our patients is crucial and utilized often.